creame/joinchat/README.txt

 `ga('send', 'event', 'JoinChat', 'whatsapp: 99999999999', destination_url);`

-If your site don't have standard names for UA tracker ('ga') or data layer ('dataLayer') you can set your custom names with this filter:
+If your site don't have standard names for UA tracker ('ga') or data layer ('dataLayer') you can set your custom names with this PHP filter.
+Also can set a different event name for GA4:

 `add_filter( 'joinchat_get_settings', function( $settings ){
     $settings['ga_tracker'] = 'gaCustom';
+    $settings['ga_event'] = 'myGA4Event';
     $settings['data_layer'] = 'dataLayerCustom';
     return $settings;
 } );`